There are a lot of Model 3s with this problem and none of these cars were in accidents.

 That is almost an emotional video.
 You can see Chaisson’s disappointment.
 He says he was an advocate for electric cars.
 He took delivery of his Model 3 on July 23, 2018, and issues were at his door for Christmas.
 Santa, we believe he has not asked for that gift.

-Shumaker said he first reported the issue, but Chaisson’s video is from June 2019.
+Shumaker said he was the first to report the issue, but Chaisson’s video is from June 2019.
 That makes him the very first person that we are aware of to go public and show the rust on the frame.
 We may find owners that warned about it even earlier when the news spreads.

 Like Shumaker, Chaisson just loves his Model 3, but he feels he cannot recommend anyone buying it until its problems are solved.
 Because he does not want anyone to go through the same issues he has faced so far.